EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ```

 Which will allow a normal script to access the Driver key from the new object.
 Then, functions inside of the class or object can access those keys and manipulate them to whatever is needed.

+Variable naming conventions also change a bit when using objects, specifically prefixing private (not to be tampered) values with an underscore (`_`).
+Methods which return said private value would be used instead.

 ### Methods